 In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.
-In an average classroom, three children will be suffering from a diagnosable mental health issue.
 By developing and implementing practical, relevant and effective mental health policies and procedures we can promote a safe and stable environment for students affected both directly and indirectly by mental ill health.